thanosCebolitas/pokeorange/RedesignDoc.md

 -2 PRZ/SLP
 -1 PSN
 +5 non-volatile Status if enemy has any
++1 if effective

 ??
 Volatile
 ??
 Stat improv
-+1 if effective
+??
+STAB
 ??
 Lvl dmg should be no type
 ??
 Dig/Fly
 ??
 SuperFang